openmc-dev/openmc/docs/source/usersguide/geometry.rst

 Rectangular Lattices
 --------------------

-A rectangular lattice defines a two-dimension or three-dimensional array of universes that are filled into rectangular prisms (lattice elements) each of which has the same width, length, and height.
+A rectangular lattice defines a two-dimensional or three-dimensional array of universes that are filled into rectangular prisms (lattice elements) each of which has the same width, length, and height.
 To completely define a rectangular lattice, one needs to specify